BradleyCodeU/bradleycodeu.github.io/_aicc/u02classification/u02shoppingListV2/instructions.md

 ## ADD CATEGORIES

 Automatically classify items into the correct categories.
-For example, frozen foods, fruits, veggies, cereal, etc. Create a dictionary object that listed the correct category for each item.
+For example, frozen foods, fruits, veggies, cereal, etc. Create a dictionary (a JavaScript object [https://www.w3schools.com/js/js_object_definition.asp](https://www.w3schools.com/js/js_object_definition.asp)) that lists the correct category for each item.
 When an item is added, retrieve the correct category from the dictionary.
 Categories should be displayed seperately on the webpage.

 Show Mr. Riley when finished